Cavaliers come out firing in free agency, get deals with LeVert, Niang in first hour of free agency

 Niang, who played the past two seasons with Philadelphia, will be reunited in Cleveland with Mitchell, his former teammate for three seasons in Utah.
 Mitchell quickly responded to the Cavs' move, posting “Minivan,” Niang's nickname on his Twitter page.

-The 30-yer-old Niang also has extensive playoff experience, something in short supply in Cleveland.
+The 30-year-old Niang also has extensive playoff experience, something in short supply in Cleveland.
 Niang has played in 46 postseason games.

 Cavs general manager Koby Altman vowed he would not be making “sweeping” changes following Cleveland's stunning first-round playoff exit.
 Altman, though, has addressed some major needs for the Cavs, who ended their postseason drought before being bullied and ousted by the New York Knicks in the playoffs.

-LeVert averaged 12.1 points, 3.9 assists and 3.8 rebounds last season.
+LeVert averaged 12.1 points, 3.9 assists and 3.8 rebounds in his first full season with Cleveland.
 He was expected to have a larger role before the Cavs acquired All-Star guard Donovan Mitchell in a blockbuster trade last summer.

 Niang averaged 8.2 points and 2.4 rebounds for the Sixers last season.
 He's also made 40% of his 3-pointers in his career.